wvengen/LGIportal/INSTALL.md

 1. Copy the lgi/ folder to the webroot.

 2. Modify configuration in lgi.config.php
-   a. make sure _LGI_ROOT_ matches the subdirectory where the website is installed
+   1. make sure _LGI_ROOT_ matches the subdirectory where the website is installed
-   b. set the LGI project server, project and application(s) to the your LGI setup you're using
+   2. set the LGI project server, project and application(s) to the your LGI setup you're using
-   c. get the LGI project server's CA certificate and make $CA_FILE point to that
+   3. get the LGI project server's CA certificate and make $CA_FILE point to that
-   d. shortly review the other options
+   4. shortly review the other options

 3. *(optional)* create a directory dwoo_c and give the PHP user full permissions.
      This can be skipped, then a directory will be created in the system's